An Approximate Generalization of the Okamura-Seymour Theorem: Definitions and Preliminaries

 From now on, we assume a fixed planar embedding of $G$.
 Without loss of generality, one can assume that $G$ is 2-vertex connected.
-If there is a cut vertex $v$ and $ab$ is a demand separated by removal of $v$, then replacing $ab$ by $av,vb$ maintains the cut-condition.
-By doing this for every cut vertex and demand separated by them, we get separate smaller instances for each 2-vertex connected component.
-Hence, every vertex is a part of cycle corresponding to some face.
+If there is a cut-vertex $v$ and $ab$ is a demand separated by removal of $v$, then replacing $ab$ by $av,vb$ maintains the cut-condition.
+By doing this for every cut-vertex and demand separated by them, we get separate smaller instances for each 2-vertex connected component.
+Hence, every vertex is a part of a cycle corresponding to some face.
 By our assumption, for every demand edge there exists a face such that both its end points lie on that face.
 Hence, we can associate every demand with a face.
 We abuse notation and use $f$ to also denote the edges and vertices associated with the cycle of face $f$.
 Given a set $S$, we denote the subgraph induced by vertices in $S$ as $G[S]$.
 We call a subset $A \subseteq V$ central if both $G[A]$ and $G[V-A]$ are connected.
-The following is well-known. \begin{lemma}[\cite{schrijver2003combinatorial}] $(G,H)$ satisfies the cut-condition if and only if all the central sets satisfy the cut-condition. \end{lemma} The set of all faces of $G$ will be denoted by $F$.
-The $\bf{dual}$ of a planar graph $G^{D}=(V^{D},E^{D})$ is defined as follows: $V^{D}= F$ and if $f_{i},f_{j} \in F$ share an edge in $G$, then $(f_{i},f_{j}) \in E^{D} $.
+A cut $(A, V \setminus A) $ is called central if $A$ is central.
+The following is well-known. \begin{lemma}[\cite{schrijver2003combinatorial}] $(G,H)$ satisfies the cut-condition if and only if $\delta_G(A) \geq \delta_H(A)$ for all the central sets $ A \subseteq V$. \end{lemma} The set of all faces of $G$ will be denoted by $F$.
+The $\bf{dual}$ of a planar graph, denoted by $G^{D}=(V^{D},E^{D})$, is defined as follows: $V^{D}= F$ and if $f_{i},f_{j} \in F$ share an edge in $G$, then $(f_{i},f_{j}) \in E^{D} $.
 It is a well known fact that edges of a central cut in $G$ correspond to a simple circuit in $G^{D}$ and vice versa.
-Given a graph $G=(V,E)$ with edge length $l:E \rightarrow \mathbb{R}_{\geq 0}$, we use $d_{G}(u,v)$ to denote the shortest path distance between $u$ and $v$ in $G$ w.r.t $l$.
-We now describe the connection between flow-cut gap and embedding vertices into normed space.
+Given a graph $G=(V,E)$ with edge-lengths $l:E \rightarrow \mathbb{R}_{\geq 0}$, we use $d_{G}(u,v)$ (if $l$ is clear from the context) and $l(u,v)$ (if $G$ is clear from the context) to denote the shortest path distance between $u$ and $v$ in $G$ w.r.t edge-length $l$.
+We now describe the connection between flow-cut gap and embedding vertices into normed spaces.